timschneeb/BudsProAnalysis/README.md

 # Galaxy Buds Pro - Analysis & Disassembly

-Disassembly and analysis of pre-release APK files found on Samsung's servers
+Disassembly and analysis of pre-release APK files found on Samsung's servers (as of December 19th 2020)

 ## Galaxy Buds Pro (Plugin) App